IBM/gauge-web-app-steps/README.md

 ## Description

 This is an extensible and flexible test-automation library for [Gauge](https://gauge.org).
 It enables users with and without programming knowledge to create end-to-end test scenarios in [Markdown](https://www.markdownguide.org/) syntax.
 Developers can still easily extend their test scenarios with custom code.
-Selenium and Appium are used to simulate user interaction with the browser.
+Selenium and Appium are used to simulate user interaction with the browser or app.
 A wide range of platforms and browsers are supported.
 Tests can also be executed on devices and emulators in the [SauceLabs](https://saucelabs.com) cloud.

 ## Gauge Step Overview